Tjosh007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task to Write a script that sets the mode of the file hello
+Task to Write a script that sets the mode of the file hello the same as olleh’s mode